-Division 2 is raced over a short course and a long course, using two different starts and a common finish.
+Division 2 is raced over both a short course and a long course, using two different starts and a common finish.

-The short course race starts at the Toll Bridge at 14:00 (racing will start when all short-course boats are in position and all long-course crews are above the Toll Bridge)
+The short course race starts at the Toll Bridge at 14:00 (racing will start when all short-course boats are in position and all long-course crews are above the Toll Bridge).

-The long course race will start from Clifton Bridge at about 14:15 (racing will start when all the short-course boats are underway)
+The long course race will start from Clifton Bridge at about 14:15 (racing will start when all the short-course boats are underway).

 Please take note of the cut-off times (scroll down to see these times) on the way to the start: any crews not past the given locations by the specified times will not be allowed to race.